 There are also a ton of pens made from recycled plastic bottles like this one from Pilot B2B.
 They come in assorted colors and a fine point and medium point.
 You can replace the ink when it runs out.
 B2P pens are the world's first pens made from recycled bottles.

-"Write, draw, doodle and design until your pencils become too short to use.
-Then simply turn them upside down, plant the stub and enjoy watching them grow into fragrant herbs, beautiful flowers or fresh vegetables."
+"Write, draw, doodle, and design until your pencils become too short.
+Then, turn them upside down, plant the stub, and enjoy watching them grow into fragrant herbs, beautiful flowers, or fresh vegetables."
 Oh, they also make the world's first plantable eyeliner!

-In the zero waste pencil category, I really love these recycled newspaper pencils.
-They are super innovative and made with newspapers, Paper Scraps, Fabric, and Graphite.
-These are from an Etsy shop called PARWANA Beautiful Handmade Paper, all of their paper products are handcrafted, using cotton and silk textile remnants and plant fibers.
+In the zero waste pencil category, I love these recycled newspaper pencils.
+They are innovative and made with newspapers, Paper Scraps, Fabric, and Graphite.
+These are from an Etsy shop called PARWANA Beautiful Handmade Paper.
+Their paper products are handcrafted, using cotton and silk textile remnants and plant fibers.

 They are so cute for kids!
 And adults too!
 They come in these really cute shapes, unlike transitional sticks.
-I mean come on, imagine getting a box of these to draw with!
+Come on, imagine getting a box of these to draw with!

 It's amazing how many things we need for school!
 I was reading an article about schools in Sweden, did you know the taxes they pay to cover all these items, so they don't have to purchase anything!
 Pretty cool if you ask me.
 For accessories, there are a few essentials we will cover.

-Most erasers are made from plastic (usually a type of vinyl) and wrapped in plastic.
+Most erasers are made from plastic (usually vinyl) and wrapped in plastic.
 The key is finding one made from natural rubber and little to no packaging.

 Eco Friendy plant-based glue

-There are non-toxic glues available in the market but they come in plastic containers.
-Onyx + Green makes these glue sticks, they are made with plant-based materials, the tube is made from recycled plastics and the cardboard box it comes in can be recycled as well.
+There are non-toxic glues available in the market, but they come in plastic containers.
+Onyx + Green makes these glue sticks.
+They are made with plant-based materials, the tube is made from recycled plastics, and the cardboard box it comes in can be recycled.
 It's eco-friendly but now zero waste.
 Ultimately the choice is yours!

-You have two options, this one from Onyx and Green is made from sustainably harvested bamboo, and it comes with 1000 staples.
+You have two options.
+This one from Onyx and Green is made from sustainably harvested bamboo and has 1000 staples.
 It does come in a plastic cover FYI.
 You can find it on Amazon and at EarthHero.
-Make sure when composting paper, you remove the staple!
+Make sure when composting paper.
+You remove the staple!

 Many of these are made using conventional cotton, and we already know the environmental impacts of that.
 Best to choose one made either from scarp materials or organic, natural fibres that are eco-friendly.

-These are a great option if you are seeking eco-friendly school supplies.
-Besides these, a quick Etsy search will uncover a ton of options too.
+These are great options if you are seeking eco-friendly school supplies.
+Besides these, a quick Etsy search will uncover many options too.

 5. Eco Friendly and Zero Waste School Supplies: Gear

-Buying a durable backpack that's built to last is the way to go.
-You certainly do not want to be buying these each and every year.
+Buying a durable backpack built to last is the way to go.
+You certainly do not want to be buying these every year.
 Most of them are made with synthetic materials and can't be recycled.
-In fact, textile recycling rates are really low in Canada and the USA which makes buying an eco friendly backpack more important than ever.
+Textile recycling rates are really low in Canada and the USA, which makes buying an eco friendly backpack more important than ever.

 Protecting your gar from daily wear and tear is important if you want it to last longer, which I assume you do.
 These adorable laptop covers are made from Jute.
-Jute is a really great sustainable fabric.
+Jute is a great sustainable fabric.
 It's 100% bio-degradable and recyclable.
 A hectare of jute plants consumes about 15 tonnes of carbon dioxide and releases 11 tonnes of oxygen.
-Cultivating Jute enriches the fertility of the soil for the next crop promoting further vegetative growth!
+Cultivating Jute enriches soil fertility for the next crop, promoting further vegetative growth!

 Hey Jute (ok this name!) has a fabulous selection of laptop covers, backpacks, and even reusable grocery bags.
-You can check durable off your list.
+You can check Durable off your list.
 These covers are made from jute on the outside and recycled terry cloth on the inside.
-Hey Jute is based in Canada, they work to empower underprivileged Women & Children by way of their Ethically minded branding partnerships.
+Hey Jute is based in Canada.
+They work to empower underprivileged Women & Children through their Ethically minded branding partnerships.

-Cork is another really great option.
-Cork is considered to be one of the most sustainable materials on the planet.
+Cork is another great option.
+Cork is considered one of the most sustainable materials on the planet.
 It is also a vegan leather alternative.
 It's durable, waterproof, and does not scratch easily as conventional leather does.

-ByCopola based in the UK carries some of the most beautiful cork laptop covers.
+ByCopola based in the UK, carries some of the most beautiful cork laptop covers.
 I love the fact that the cork can be composted.
-Copala is another sustainable Etsy shop that also sells recycled leaf pencil cases, craft paper laptop sleeves, and kraft paper backpacks.
+Copala is another sustainable Etsy shop selling recycled leaf pencil cases, craft paper laptop sleeves, and kraft paper backpacks.

 A few final tips on Eco Friendly Zero Waste School Supplies

-It's also a good idea to try to find these items secondhand hand. eBay and Facebook Market Place are just two places that come to mind.
+It's also a good idea to find these items second-hand. eBay and Facebook Market Place are just two places that come to mind.

 We tried to cover all the bases with this, if we have left anyone out, please share in the comments below.